Agile software testing that follows the best practices of Agile development.

 - It decreases the time of feedback response.
 The team is involved in each iteration in testing and continuous feedback shortens the time of feedback response.

 - Agile testing is about simplified and clean code.
-All defects are fixed within the same iteration that helps to keep the code clean and simplified.
+All defects are fixed within the same iteration, which helps teams keep the code clean and simplified.

 - Test-driven.
-In Agile, testing is performed at the time of implementation whereas, in Waterfall, the testing is performed after implementation.
+In Agile, testing is performed at the time of implementation; whereas, in Waterfall, testing is performed after implementation.